keithlegg/pyrender/README.md

 # pyrender
+ -3D renderer (wireframe and scanline)
+- image compositor
+- procedural modeling
+- experimental scene graph

-3D renderer, image compositor, procedural modeling, and experimental scene graph, all in pure python using PIL.
+All in pure python using PIL.